-The Vermont Alpine Racing Association is open to persons of all ages and abilities.
-Competitors, coaches, Vermont clubs/programs/academies and alpine officials are required to join VARA.
+The Vermont Alpine Racing Association is open to alpine competitors of all ages and abilities and people with an interest in alpine ski racing.
+Competitors, coaches, Vermont clubs/programs/academies, and alpine officials are required to join VARA.
 Parents and volunteers are encouraged to join VARA as supporting members.
-Membership is done online and can be accessed at vara.org.
+Membership registration can be completed online at vara.org/join-vara.php.
+There is a late fee applied after Oct.
+15 for renewing members.